jakubrohleder/angular-jsonapi/README.md

 `$jsonapi.getResource(type)`

 Returns a resource with the given `type`.
-If no resource with `type` has beed added before returns `undefined`.
+If no resource with `type` has been added before returns `undefined`.

 ### All resources